Master of Science in Physician Assistant

-Selection for the Physician Assistant program is highly competitive.
+Selection for the Master of Science in Physician Assistant program is highly competitive.
 Meeting the minimum requirements does not guarantee an interview or admission.
 Successful applicants will generally exceed the minimum criteria.
-The following criteria represent the minimum conditions established for students interested in applying to the South University Physician Assistant Master of Science degree program:
+The following criteria represent the minimum conditions established for students interested in applying to the South University Master of Science in Physician Assistant degree program:

 - Applicants must have an earned bachelor’s degree from a regionally accredited U.S. institution.

 - Applicants must have an overall GPA as calculated by the CASPA service of 3.0 or greater (on a 4.0 scale) (including undergraduate, post-baccalaureate, and graduate coursework).
 Preference will be given to those with an overall GPA at or above 3.3.

 - Applicants should have a Biology-Chemistry-Physics (BCP) science GPA of 3.0 (on a 4.0 scale) as calculated by the CASPA service.
 Preference will be given to those with a prerequisite (BCP) GPA at or above 3.15.